chef/chef-web-docs/chef_master/source/chef_license_accept.rst

  Accept the Chef EULA
 -----------------------------------------------------

+Products below are split below into two categories: workstation and server.
+Affected product versions which require accepting the EULA to use are shown.
+Versions before this do not require accepting the EULA.
+More information on supported versions can be seen at the `Supported Versions <https://docs.chef.io/versions.html>`__ documentation.

 Workstation Products
 =====================================================
-* Chef Workstation, which also contains
+* Chef Workstation >= 0.4, which also contains
     * Chef Infra
     * Chef InSpec
     * Push Jobs Client
-* Chef Infra
+* Chef Infra >= 15.0
-* Chef InSpec
+* Chef InSpec >= 4.0
-* Habitat
+* Habitat >= 0.80

 These products are typically installed on a user's workstation.
 Two methods are generally used to accept the license for these products: